On the road from Quito to Baños

 Chugchucaras make for a great lunch on the go

 In Latacunga, you can try a local dish called Chugchucaras.
-This traditional dish includes; fritada, harmony, pork rinds, potato patties, avocado slices, empanadas, and more tasty stuff.
+This traditional dish includes; fritada, hominy, pork rinds, potato patties, avocado slices, empanadas, and more tasty stuff.

 Should you make a stop in Ambato…